awulkiew/test-tuple_vector/README.md

 which is convertible to value_type.

-The results of this test/benchmark gathered on VS2013 /O2 Win7 Intel i7 870 (Lynnfield):
+The example results of this test/benchmark for:

     count: 10000000

+Win7 Intel i7-870 VS2013 /O2:

     tuple_vector<std::tuple<>> iteration (access one +): 0.0300017
     tuple_vector<std::tuple<>> iteration (access one /): 0.0410023